puntonim/painl.es/_posts/2014-07-22-integration-with-orcid.md

 Public vs Member ORCID API
 ==========================
-*"ORCID offers two APIs, the **Public API** which can be used by anyone to search the ORCID Registry and retrieve public information, and the Member API.
-The **Member API** is available only to ORCID members and allows them to authenticate researchers, access read-limited information, and edit ORCID records- as long as they have the researcher's permission."*
+<i class="fa fa-quote-left"></i>  *ORCID offers two APIs, the **Public API** which can be used by
+anyone to search the ORCID Registry and retrieve public information, and the Member API.
+The **Member API** is available only to ORCID members and allows them to authenticate researchers, access read-limited information, and edit ORCID records- as long as they have the researcher's permission* <i class="fa fa-quote-right"></i>

-*Public API* is a free read-only API with limited functionality, usable for the OAuth login process and to read users' profile data; *Member API* instead requires an organization account and a subscription with ORCID (so it is not free) and offers more functionalities (it can also write to ORCID on behalf of users).
+*Public API* is a free read-only API with limited functionality, usable for the OAuth login process and to read users' profile data; *Member API* instead requires an organization account and a subscription with ORCID (so it is not free) and offers more features (it can also write to ORCID on behalf of users).

 Reference: